Research & Development

 As the transition from a manufacturing-based economy to a knowledge-based economy continues, the role of university intellectual property will play an increasingly important part.
 Programs are being developed to enhance economic development through technology transfer from local research universities.
 This growing emphasis on economic development will undoubtedly lead to more complicated relationships, interactions and expectations for academic institutions.

-Hacking for Defense (H4D) is an innovative college credit course created by Stanford University.
-This course gives students hands-on experience in understanding and working with the Defense (DOD), Homeland Security (DHS), and Intelligence Community (IC) on actual problems they currently confront.
+Designing Solutions for Defense (DS4D) is an innovative college credit course created by Stanford University.
+This course gives students hands-on experience in understanding and working with the Defense (DoD), Homeland Security (DHS), and Intelligence Community (IC) on actual problems they currently confront.
 Students learn how to innovate at speed and learn how to deploy solutions using Lean Methods solving national security problems.

 The University of Southern Mississippi is among the leading universities on the forefront of this innovation.
 Currently, we are seeking corporate sponsors to mentor and lead students beyond the semester to bring those minimal value propositions up to a level to create a minimal viable product.